-Oakes & Fosher is currently investigating the possible unsuitability of investments in Mewbourne Energy Partners.
+Oakes & Fosher is currently investigating the possible unsuitability of investments housed under the Mewbourne Energy Partners umbrella.
 Mewbourne Energy Partners is a United States Company that produces oil and gas for consumers.
 The company’s main holdings are from interests held in developmental gas and oil prospects located in various locations throughout the southern United States.
 These locations include; the Anadarko Basin of Western Oklahoma, the Texas Panhandle, and the Permian Basin of New Mexico and West Texas.
-Like most energy companies, investments in Mewbourne Energy Partners are sold as private placements.
-This means that they are privately traded securities not sold on any public stock exchanges.
-The lack of over-sight that arises from private placements almost always works to benefit other parties ahead of the investor.
+Mewbourne Energy Partners is a privately traded security that houses multiple private investment funds operating as limited partnerships.
+These oil and gas limited partnerships are privately traded securities known as private placements.
+Private placements are neither traded on any public securities exchanges or registered with the Securities and Exchange Commission.

 Moreover, the investors usually have little understanding of how these gas and oil private placements actually operate.
-It is not uncommon, for a company like Mewbourne Energy Partners to operate with substantial conflicts of interest.
-Atlas Resources, a company just like Mewbourne Energy Partners, solicited $300 million from investors for a new project, all the while promising to invest $145 million of its own capital.
+It is not uncommon, for a company like Mewbourne Energy Partners to also operate with substantial conflicts of interest–in addition to the recommending brokers.
+Atlas Resources, a private energy company just like Mewbourne Energy Partners, solicited $300 million from investors for a new project, all the while promising to invest $145 million of its own capital.
 However, it was reported that a large portion of the funds Atlas Resources invested was being used to to cover the commissions of broker dealers selling the products at an affiliated company, to purchase the drilling leases from another affiliated company, and to purchase the drilling equipment from another affiliated company.
 Atlas Resources allegedly funneled this money back into their own company in order to greatly reduce their portion of risk.
 This qualifies as securities fraud as the fact that a company would contribute a sizable portion to an investment may qualify as a deciding factor for many individuals on deciding whether or not to invest.
-Due to the lack of oversight of these private placements, there is nothing preventing Mewbourne Energy Partners, and other similar companies, from behaving in the exact same manner.
+Due to the large potential for oversight associated with private placements, there is nothing preventing Mewbourne Energy Partners, and other similar companies, from behaving in the exact same manner.